 Run by Anthony himself, this unassuming spot on Loop Street makes delicious coffee.
 He roasts on site, and in his shop, you get freshly roasted beans from South America and Africa, raw beans, coffee blends, flavoured coffees, coffee machines, muffins, rusks and, of course, a fresh cup of coffee.
 Anthony has been in the coffee business for over 56 years, so he must be one of the oldest coffee-men in Cape Town.

 59 Loop Street | City Centre | Cape Town | +27 (0)21 426 1268

 Origin Coffee Roasting

 They call themselves 'the artisan roasters of Africa' because they emphasise a hands-on mastery of all the aspects of the coffee craft - from the careful selection of green beans, to the precise roasting, blending, grinding and pouring of the coffee.
-By giving credence to the artisans of this world, Origin harks back to a pre-industrial, pre-mass-produced era when artisans took immense pride in their vocations, and superb quality was taken as a given.
+By giving credence to the artisans of this world, Origin harks back to a pre-industrial, pre-mass-produced era when artisans took immense pride in their vocations, and superb quality was the expected standard.
 "Artisan roasting differs from commercial roasting in that it is never done to a set formula,” says Kane Kossew, marketing director of Origin.
 “All of our green beans have been grown, harvested and processed by growers who have been selected for their immense passion and dedication to quality.
-We roast, taste, analyse, and roast again to arrive at the ultimate result."
+We roast, taste, analyse, and roast again to arrive at the ultimate result”.

 28 Hudson Street | De Waterkant | Cape Town | +27 (0)21 421 1000